e-sushi/figures/docs/suugu.md

 literal    | number or string literally representing itself
 token      | character(s) that represent a term in text form
 operator   | symbol that represents an operation on one or many terms
-expression | collection of expressions without an explicit equals expression
+expression | collection of terms in the form of a syntax tree
-equation   | collection of expressions with    an explicit equals expression
+equation   | expression with an explicit equals operator
-statement  | equation or expression local to a workspace
-workspace  | region of the canvas in which statements are shared
+workspace  | region of the canvas in which expressions are able to interact together
 graph      | graphing grid with a local camera in which equations can be drawn
 element    | anything with position, size, coordinate space, and display info
-canvas     | manages all elements, manages the world camera, manages the input
+canvas     | manages the elements, world, and input
 </div>

 [//]: # (///////////////////////////////////////////////////////////////////////////////////////// Input)